-I already had the wreath, dogwood, and cherry blossom stems that I used here from other projects but I’ve linked some options above for dogwood and white cherry blossom stems.
-I usually have good luck finding florals at Hobby Lobby, Michaels, and JoAnn.
+I already had the wreath, dogwood, and cherry blossom stems that I used here from other projects, but I’ve linked some options above for dogwood and white cherry blossom stems.
+I usually have good luck finding faux flowers for spring at Hobby Lobby, Michaels, and JoAnn.

-First, cut apart the floral stems into sections.
-How long you cut the sections of the stems with the largest flowers (like this dogwood) will determine how large the wreath diameter will be.
+1. The first step is to cut apart the floral stems into sections with wire cutters or scissors.
+How long you cut the sections of the stems with the largest flowers (like this dogwood) will determine how large the outer edge wreath diameter will be.

-Next, insert sections of the medium-sized flower in between the pieces of the larger flowers.
-I used pieces of cherry blossom that were shorter than the dogwood pieces.
+4. Next, insert sections of the medium-sized flower in between the pieces of the larger flowers.
+I used pieces of cherry blossoms that were shorter than the dogwood pieces.

-Then it is time for the smallest flowers.
+5. Then it’s time for the smallest flowers.
 I cut this stem apart into sections long enough so that they would extend past everything else on the wreath.
 I was able to get five pieces from this one stem by cutting the side sections off and then the long middle piece in half.
 I spaced the five pieces evenly around the wreath.

-You can call the wreath done at this point if you want.
-To dress it up a little further without adding a bow, tie a piece of ribbon in spring colors around the top to hang it with.
+You can call this floral wreath done at this point if you want.
+To dress it up a little further without adding a bow, tie a piece of ribbon in spring colors around the top to use as a wreath hanger.

-After you hang them up, you can do final fluffing, bending, and tweaking.
+After you hang the new wreath, you can do final fluffing, bending, and tweaking.
 I love how much dimension these wreaths have!